-The Architecture at Zero competition, now in its sixth year, was conceived as a response to the zero net energy targets set out by the California Public Utility Commission (CPUC) in the 2008 report, California’s Long Term Energy Efficiency Strategic Plan.
+The Architecture at Zero competition, now in its seventh year, was conceived as a response to the zero net energy targets set out by the California Public Utility Commission (CPUC) in the 2008 report, California’s Long Term Energy Efficiency Strategic Plan.
 In this report, the CPUC set out four “Big Bold Energy Efficiency Strategies” for California that include the goals that all new residential construction in California be ZNE by 2020 and that all new commercial construction be ZNE by 2030.

 2015: UC San francisco

 The 2015 competition site was part of the University of California, San Francisco’s Mission Bay Campus that would be developed into multifamily residential units over a ground floor of retail, community and support spaces.

 2014: JACK LONDON GATEWAY, Oakland, California

 The 2014 competition site was comprised of two adjacent parcels, each to be developed as mixed-use housing over commercial, in Oakland, CA. Parcel 1 was to be developed as affordable family housing over a childcare center or wellness clinic.
 Parcel 2 was to be developed as market rate housing over a grocery store.